saunack/altair/README.md

 * Show vertical rules on certain dates

 ## Input
+A sample input.csv file has been provided for direct usage in graph.ipynb.
+Otherwise, a raw ods file (xlsx/csv also works) has also been provided which needs to be processed via clean.ipynb

 The final cleaned data has 3 levels of indexes and 3 mandatory columns ('value', 'UPPER': upper bound and 'LOWER':lower bound).
 The 1st level of index has no purpose (it could serve as another level of toggling since it's a higher level of categorisation for the next indexing layer).
 The last index is the date.

 For reference, the final dataset looks like this